Autoferry/autoferry.github.io/_posts/2022-03-30-hellinger.md

 2. Implement the Hellinger metric and some other multi-Bernoulli distance measures on two purely simulated data sets and assess whether the distance measures are meaningful.
 Other distance measures can be the Kullback-Leibler divergence and various measures in the so-called class of Csiszar information functionals.
 3. Propose guidelines for threshold values: When is the distributional metric low enough to consider the output of the two trackers similar?
 4. Propose tuning strategies using a distributional metric.
 How can, e.g., the Hellinger metric, be used to decide reasonable values of clutter rates, detection probabilities and covariances in a multi-target tracking system?
-5. The current evaluation of multi-Bernoulli Hellinger metric makes use of importance sampling.
+5. To evaluate the multi-Bernoulli Hellinger metric we make use of importance sampling.
 For tracking output with more than a handful of tracks more efficient evaluation techniques are needed.
 One possibility can be to make use of assignment techniques such as Murty's method.
 6. Write report.

 ## Proposed Tasks for the master thesis

 The project work aims to be extended into a master thesis for the spring of 2021.
 In addition to the tasks already mentioned, the following tasks can be suitable topics for a master thesis.

 * To label or not to label?
 In multi-Bernoulli random finite sets, target identities are discarded.
 This means that the multi-Bernoulli Hellinger metric will be insensitive to events where track swaps occur.
 An alternative is to develop distributional metrics for so-called labeled random finite sets.
+The concept of labeled random finite sets is a highly debated topic in the sensor fusion community, and the findings of this project may have important implications for this debate.
-* Bla bla
+* Develop techniques for evaluating the Hellinger metric for other multi-target distributions than the multi-Bernoulli, such as the Poisson multi-target distribution and multi-Bernoulli mixtures.

 ## Contact
 Supervisors [Edmund F. Brekke](http://www.ntnu.no/ansatte/edmundfo) and